Elemeno Pea

 Elemeno Pea is a play written in 2011 by Molly Smith Metzler.
 It premiered on March 8, 2011 as part of the 35th anniversary of the Humana Festival of New American Plays in Louisville, Kentucky.
+In July 2024, Netflix announced that Metzler had adapted her play into a miniseries called Sirens, starring Julianne Moore, Meghann Fahy and Milly Alcock.

 Plot summary

-Summer is almost over when blue collar social worker Devon visits her sister Simone at the wealthy estate where she works on Martha's Vineyard.
+Summer is almost over when blue collar social worker Devon visits her sister Simone at the wealthy estate where she works in Martha's Vineyard.
 Simone is the personal assistant to the wife of a billionaire.
-The owners are supposed to be away, but trouble ensues when the trophy wife Michaela unexpectedly returns.
+The owners are supposed to be away, when the trophy wife Michaela unexpectedly returns.
 The story plays out in the luxurious guest house of the estate and includes an eccentric boyfriend and a put upon servant.
-Unexpected depths of character emerge as wise cracking Devon, ambitious aspiring author Simone, and universally despised Michaela interact with alternately comic and touching effect!